Skip to main content

 • Change of name documents: e.g. deed poll, if applicable

 • Full name of the venue where the legal marriage will be taking place and the registration district it falls under.
-If you have booked your venue, please bring your booking form
+If you have booked your venue, take your booking form

 • If one of you is a foreign national, there are additional documents to bring.

 Make an appointment at your local register office.
-It does not matter if this is the district you intend to marry, it just must be the one you live in.
-If you live in different places, you'll both have to go to your own local register office to give notice.
+It does not matter whether or not this is the district you intend to marry, it just needs to be the one you live in.
+If you live in different districts, you and your partner will need to give notice at both your local registry offices – but you won't have to do this on the same day.

-Be aware that marry register offices only offer appointments during working hours, i.e. Monday to Friday 9am-5pm, so you'll need to find a time when you can both be off work at the same time to go to the office.
+Be aware that many register offices only offer appointments during working hours, i.e. Monday to Friday, 9am to 5pm, so you'll need to find a time when you can both be off work at the same time to go to the office.

 You can call or email your local register office to make the appointment.
 Some may ask you to email through certain documents before they accept a booking.

 Gather together all the documentation you need.
-This may take longer than expected if you have lost vital documents like your birth certificate, if you married or divorced abroad and need to get translations made of documentation, or your passport is with the Home Office to obtain a visa, for example.
+This may take longer than expected if you have lost vital documents, such as your birth certificate, if you married or divorced abroad and need to get translations made of documentation, or your passport is with the Home Office to obtain a visa, for example.

 Your local register office will be able to advise you of what to do if this is the case.